lady-h-world/My_Garden/reading_pages/Garden_Market/garden_market.md

 While the personalized perfume pipeline only serves a small group of clients, our mass prodution pipeline is for the general population.
 It makes a wide variety of perfumes, catering for a broad range of public tastes.
 With this pipeline, each type of perfume can be produced in batches and sold to large number of clients.
 The manufacturing process is an end-to-end automation, from flowers and fruits harvesting, to ingredients preprocessing, to perfume making, and till products' quality check, all rely on robots.

-Now, are you curious what kind of super power does Garden Market's sprouts have?
+Now, are you curious what kind of super power does Garden Market's sprout have?

 #
 <p align="left">